Richard Mason (novelist, born 1977): Early life

-Richard Mason was born in Johannesburg, South Africa, on 4 January 1978.
-His parents were anti-Apartheid activists and brought Mason to the United Kingdom when he was 10 years old.
-Mason attended Sussex House School.
+Richard Mason was born on 4 January 1978 in Johannesburg, South Africa.
+His parents, who were anti-Apartheid activists, relocated to the United Kingdom when he was just 10 years old.
+Mason pursued his education at Sussex House School.

 Career

-Richard Mason first came to prominence at the age of 21, when the London Times dubbed him "king of the hot young writers".
+Richard Mason gained initial recognition in 1999 at the age of 21, being hailed by The Times of London as the "king of the hot young writers."
 He had just published his first novel, The Drowning People, an "exceptional achievement" (Guardian) that became "one of the most talked-about first novels of 1999" (Daily Telegraph).
-As The Telegraph put it, "If you want to be au courant with modern fiction, you will need to read it."
+The Telegraph stated, "If you want to be au courant with modern fiction, you will need to read it."

 "The Drowning People" sold more than a million copies in over 20 countries, was translated into 22 languages, and won Italy's Grinzane Cavour Prize for Best First Novel.

-Mason's second novel, Us (2005), was "an explosive mixture of cocky irony and elegy “ and took five years to write.
+Mason's second novel, Us (2005), was "an explosive mixture of cocky irony and elegy" and took five years to write.
 It fuses the narratives of two men and a woman, each remembering their time at Oxford and the parts they played in the death of a dear friend.
-The critics' response was ecstatic.
-As Rebecca Pearson put it in the Independent on Sunday: "Only two books in my life have made me cry… [One of them] is Us, Richard Mason's devastatingly tragic, funny and utterly gripping novel."
+The critics' response was enthusiastic.
+As Rebecca Pearson wrote in the Independent on Sunday: "Only two books in my life have made me cry… [One of them] is Us, Richard Mason's devastatingly tragic, funny, and utterly gripping novel."